PaulaRamiro/NpAUREO/Example.md

 This notebook serves as a guide to understanding how to run the code in the general workflow by using a particular example.

-First, we download NCBI metadata, and filter the genus, for example, "_Staphylococcus_".
+First, we download NCBI metadata, and filter the genus, for example, "_Staphylococcus_" and those assemblies with complete genome.

 ```diff